top of page

 ABOUT ME

-Interdisciplinary methodologies inform my research and teaching interests in nineteenth- to twenty-first-century African American literature, African American Studies, Native American and Indigenous Studies, historical fiction, speculative fiction, racial passing, colorism, neo-slave narratives, and the Afro-gothic.
+Interdisciplinary methodologies inform my research and teaching interests in nineteenth- to twenty-first-century African American literature, Native American and Indigenous Studies, historical fiction, speculative fiction, genealogy in literature, and cultural identity in horror and science fiction.

 WHAT I TEACH

-I teach courses in African American literature, African American Studies, Native American and Indigenous literature, film, and archival research.
+I teach courses in African American literature, Native American and Indigenous literature, film, and archival research.

 Community-engaged scholarship is very important to me.
 I am always seeking opportunities to collaborate and share the work that I do on campus with surrounding communities.
 In 2018, I completed a non-credit certificate in Engaged and Public Humanities at Georgetown University, and in 2021, I was a fellow with the Community Engagement Academy at the University of Tennessee, Knoxville.